Quasi-projective varieties whose fundamental group is a free product of cyclic groups: Introduction

 \subsection{Goals and motivation}

-This paper is devoted to the general problem of describing the topology of smooth complex quasi-projective varieties, specifically of those whose fundamental group is a (finitely generated) free product of cyclic groups.
+This paper is devoted to the general problem of describing the topology of smooth complex quasi-projective varieties.
 From the point of view of first homotopy groups, using Lefschetz-type theorems it is enough to focus on complements of curves in a smooth projective surface.
+In this context, we address Serre's question on the type of groups that can appear as fundamental groups of quasi-projective varieties.
+In particular, we consider the family of finite free products of cyclic groups.
+As it turns out, all of them can be realized as fundamental groups of quasi-projective surfaces, but only some as fundamental groups of complements of plane projective curves (see~\S\ref{sec:main:P2}).
+Moreover, in Theorem~\ref{thm:main:intro} we describe the geometric structure of such quasi-projective surfaces as containing a natural fibration onto a projective curve where the finite order elements correspond with multiple fibers of the fibration.

-Interest for this problem in the complex projective plane goes back to Zariski~\cite{Zariski-problem}.
+Interest for this problem in the complex projective plane goes back to Zariski and his foundational paper~\cite{Zariski-problem}.
 He considered the space of plane projective curves of degree six having six simple cusps and characterized whether these singular points are placed on a conic by the property $\pi_1(\PP^2\setminus D)=\ZZ_2*\ZZ_3$ for any such sextic $D\subset \PP^2$, or equivalently by having a $(2,3)$-toric decomposition (i.e. given by an equation $f^2_3+f^3_2=0$ where $f_i$ is a generic form of degree $i$ in $\CC[x,y,z]$).
 This is equivalent to the existence of a morphism $F:\PP^2\setminus D\to \PP^1\setminus \{[1:-1]\}$, defined by $F(x,y,z)=[f^2_3:f^3_2]$ with two multiple fibers.
-In the 70's, Oka proved his classical result on $C_{p,q}$ curves in~\cite[\S8]{Oka-some-plane-curves} (also see Dimca~\cite[Prop. \S4(4.16)]{Dimca-singularities}), exhibiting a family of irreducible curves
+In the 70's, Oka proved his classical result on $C_{p,q}$ curves in~\cite[\S8]{Oka-some-plane-curves} (see also Dimca~\cite[Prop. \S4(4.16)]{Dimca-singularities}), exhibiting a family of irreducible curves

 for any $p,q>1$ coprime such that $\pi_1(\PP^2\setminus C_{p,q})\cong\ZZ_p*\ZZ_q$.
 This was generalized in the 80's by N\'emethi in~\cite{Nemethi-fundamental}.

 This problem appeared in several other contexts, mainly focusing on a possible connection between Alexander polynomials of complements $\PP^2\setminus D$ and toric (or more generally quasi-toric) decompositions (\cite{Kulikov-albanese,ji-Libgober-mw,kawashima-kenta-torus,Oka-geometry-02,Oka-Pho-classification,Oka-Pho-fundamental,Tokunaga-albanese,Tokunaga-torus-albanese,ACM-multiple-fibers}).
 For instance, Oka's conjecture~\cite{Oka-Eyral-fundamental} (discussed and proved by Degtyarev in~\cite{Degtyarev-OkaConjectureII,Degtyarev-OkaConjecture}), states that an irreducible plane sextic is of torus type if and only if its Alexander polynomial is non-trivial.